AP: Most states' sports betting revenue misses estimates

 "The only thing I'm frustrated with is I would have probably liked to bet March Madness from my iPhone," he said.

-The AP found previously that taxes on sports betting would generate just a fraction of 1 percent of most states' budgets if they met their estimates.
+The AP found previously that taxes on sports betting would generate just a fraction of 1% of most states' budgets if they met their estimates.
 More than 20 states are considering legalization.

-Mississippi is on track to bring in about half the $5 million it anticipated this fiscal year.
+Mississippi is on track to bring in about half the $5 million that was informally expected for the first year of sports betting.
 State Sen. Hob Bryan, a Democrat who opposed legalization for fear it would promote point shaving and other corruption, said it is too early to say whether the revenue will improve or the original projections were way off.

 Supporters in Pennsylvania are hoping for a boost with the start of online betting, expected this summer.